-If This NASA Spacecraft Can Avoid 'Mount Doom,' It Might Nab A Bit of Asteroid
+A NASA Spacecraft Successfully Touched Down On A Rocky Asteroid

 The spacecraft did low flybys to get high resolution imagery, in order to build 3-D maps that can used by its onboard navigation system.
 In April and August, the probe did two rehearsals, dipping down as close as about 130 feet above the asteroid's surface.

-It's the last moments that will be the most nail-biting, he says, as the spacecraft compares what it sees to its onboard hazard map and decides whether it's safe to continue down to the asteroid surface.
-If the spacecraft thinks it's likely to hit some big rock, it will wave off the attempt.

-But if it proceeds down to the surface, "the contact time is the real moment of terror for me.
-We know it's possible that the spacecraft could tip over and lose communication with the Earth.
-I'm really not looking forward to the moment of contact and the potential for loss of signal," says Lauretta.
-"The moment of relief is when we hear the spacecraft has fired its rocket engines and begun backing away from the asteroid surface."

 The sample collector is at the end of an 11-foot-long arm and looks "a bit like an air filter you might see in an older car," says Sandra Freund, OSIRIS-REx mission operations manager at Lockheed Martin Space.
-It will actually take some time for researchers to assess how much dust and rock the collector managed to ingest.
+It's currently unclear how much dust and rock the collector managed to ingest.

 The team should have enough information by October 30, however, to determine whether it's an acceptable amount to bring home or whether to go for an additional sampling attempt in January.